50by35/harmonization/README.md

 - A local directory with enough storage for the mirror
 - The configured `FDP_PATH` must be outside this repository

+The `DLW_TOKEN` must have permission to access all files in the harmonized FDP collection for synchronization to complete successfully.
+Verified users can request a token at <https://datalibweb2.worldbank.org/>.

 Restore the project environment from the lockfile:

 ```sh